trytouca/trytouca/sdk/cpp/README.md

 FetchContent_MakeAvailable(touca)
 ```

-As an alternative, it is possible to use Conan for pulling Touca as a
-third-party library:
+Or you can use Conan:

 ```bash
 conan remote add touca-cpp https://getweasel.jfrog.io/artifactory/api/conan/touca-cpp conan install -if "${dir_build}" -g cmake_find_package -b missing "touca/1.4.1@_/_"
 ```

+See the [Integration](https://docs.touca.io/sdk/cpp/installing) section on our
+documentation website to learn more.

 ## 🕵️ Requirements

-We formally support building our library on Windows, Linux and macOS platforms
+We formally support C++11 and higher standards on Windows, Linux and macOS
-using C++11, C++14 and C++17 standards.
-Both the library and the test framework
-can be built as shared or static libraries.
-We test our library against the
+platforms.
+We test our library against the following compilers:
-following compilers.

 | Compiler     | Min Version |
 | ------------ | ----------- |